Why have interest rates gone up in the past two years and when will they come down?

 What links the cost of living and inflation?

-When prices are rising too quickly, the rate of inflation is high.
-It means you can buy less with your money than you did before.
-So your cost of living is higher.
+When prices are rising quickly, it means inflation is high and you can’t buy as much with your money.
+Therefore, the cost of living is higher.

-The UK government sets us a target of having low and stable inflation.
-As the UK’s central bank, the best tool we have to slow down rising prices is interest rates.
+The government sets us a target of ensuring inflation is low and stable at 2%.
+As the UK’s central bank, the best tool we have to slow down the rate of rising prices is interest rates.

-• The Consumer Price Index (CPI) is the measure of inflation often talked about in the news.
-It tracks how the prices of about 700 things are changing.
-That basket includes food, household bills and transport.
+• The Consumer Price Index (CPI) is a way of measuring inflation.
+It tracks how the prices of a shopping basket of about 700 items are changing.
+That basket is designed to represent what people buy on average, and includes food, household bills and transport.

-How do higher interest rates help to slow inflation?
+How do higher interest rates bring inflation down?

 • The Bank of England sets the UK’s base interest rate, Bank Rate.
 It’s also sometimes known simply as ‘the interest rate’.
 Bank Rate influences the level of all other interest rates in the UK.

-In the years between 1970 and 2009, Bank Rate was 3.5% at its lowest point and 16% at its highest.
-We cut it to 1% in 2009 to support the UK economy during the global financial crisis.
-We kept it low after that to support the UK economy.
+In the years between 1975 and 2007, Bank Rate was 3.5% at its lowest point and 17% at its highest.
+We cut it to 0.5% during the global financial crisis in 2008 and 2009.
+We kept it low after that, in order to support the UK economy.

 Higher interest rates increase the return on savings.
 They also make the cost of borrowing more expensive.